 Mt.
-Gox Sent $9B in BTC.
-Mt.
-Gox sent about $9 billion (or more than 140,000 Bitcoin) to two unidentified addresses and one known cold wallet in only three hours on July 16.
+Gox Sent $9B in BTC (or more than 140,000 Bitcoin) to two unidentified addresses and one known cold wallet in only three hours on July 16.
 Arkham Intelligence reports that Mt.
-Gox has resumed the mobilization of cash stored for the first time in two weeks and that the company still has 138,985 Bitcoin (BTC) in its main wallet, worth roughly $8.7 billion.
-Almost 96,000 BTC, or more than $6 billion, was transferred to two anonymous wallets in two separate transactions, with the first 44,527 BTC going to a known Mt.
+Gox has resumed mobilizing cash stored for the first time in two weeks.
+The company still has 138,985 Bitcoin (BTC) in its main wallet, worth roughly $8.7 billion.
+Almost 96,000 BTC, or more than $6 billion, was transferred to two anonymous wallets in two separate transactions.
+The first 44,527 BTC going to a known Mt.
 Gox cold wallet.

 Over $6 Billion Moved in Two Hours